Kowloon Central Cluster

-The Kowloon Central Cluster (九龍中醫院聯網) is one of the seven hospital clusters managed by Hospital Authority in Hong Kong.
-It consists of nine public hospitals, one institutions and thirteen general outpatient clinics to provide public healthcare services for the population of Yau Ma Tei, Mong Kok, Tsim Sha Tsui and Kowloon City and Wong Tai Sin.
+Kowloon Central Cluster (九龍中醫院聯網; KCC) is one of the six hospital clusters managed by Hospital Authority in Hong Kong.
+It consists of nince public hospitals, one institution and 13 family medicine clinics (FMC), formerly known as general outpatient clinics (GOPC) (Note: GOPCs have been officially renamed to FMCs in Oct 2025, see this press release).
+It provides public healthcare services for the population of Yau Ma Tei, Mong Kok, Tsim Sha Tsui, Kowloon City, and Wong Tai Sin.
+Its cluster chief executive as of June 2026 is Dr. Eric Cheung.

 Services

 Kowloon Central Cluster operates the following nine hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, and infirmary inpatient and ambulatory care services to the public in the areas of Yau Ma Tei, Tsim Sha Tsui and Kowloon City.